franciscrot/dma/critical-ai-practice.md

 <details markdown="1">
 <summary>How long has the Digital Humanities been using AI?</summary>

-- It really depends what you mean by "AI", and DH+ is a good space to observe how the term has shifted.
+- It really depends what we mean by "AI", and DH+ is a good space to observe how the term has shifted.
 - There is actually a DH+ type project in tracing this history in a more granular way.
 But as a rough and reductive history ...
 - Automated image recognition: 1950s–60s: early neural networks (e.g. the perceptron) and symbolic computer vision research, often described as pattern recognition or cybernetics.
 See e.g. the MIT [Summer Vision Project (1966)](https://dspace.mit.edu/bitstream/handle/1721.1/6125/AIM-100.pdf).
 1970s–80s: scale-space theory formalised, providing a mathematically grounded way to analyse images at multiple resolutions; becomes foundational for edge detection and feature extraction.
 1990s–2000s: feature-based pipelines (e.g. SIFT, 1999) combined with classifiers such as Support Vector Machines (mid-1990s) dominated computer vision; typically described as statistical machine learning or pattern recognition rather than mainstream “AI.”
 2010s: deep convolutional neural networks — especially following the 2012 ImageNet breakthrough — dramatically improved large-scale image classification and re-centred computer vision within contemporary AI discourse.
 Rise of diffusion models and genAI for images.
 - OCR: In the mid-2010s, neural network approaches (including LSTM-based models) improved performance on complex layouts and historical print, and Handwritten Text Recognition (HTR) gained traction for manuscript archives; at this point, OCR and HTR were increasingly folded into AI discourse.